+GCH Supervision GCH

-GCH GCH Supervision The executive director shall be responsible for supervision of all classified employees not directly under the supervision of a building administrator.
+The executive director shall be responsible for supervision of all classified employees not directly under the supervision of a building administrator.
 A building administrator has the responsibility to supervise all classified employees who are assigned to the building.

-GCI All classified employees shall be evaluated twice during their first year of employment and at least once a year during subsequent years.
+valuation of Coaches and Sponsors

+GCIA

+All employees contracted to coach or sponsor an activity shall be evaluated annually.
 Evaluation documents will be on file with the clerk of the board.

+Coaches and sponsors shall be evaluated by the supervisor to whom they are assigned.
+Evaluations shall be based on the employee's personal qualities, their commitment to duty, their work skills, and other appropriate issues related to the activity sponsor/coach job description.
+A copy of the completed evaluation shall be given to the employee after it is signed by the employee and the evaluator and will be placed in the employee's personnel file.

+KASB recommendation 6/09; 6/22; 7/20/22

+GCI-R

-Approved: 10/17/07 GCI-R Classified Employee Evaluation GCI-R Classified employees shall be evaluated by the supervisor to whom they are assigned.
+GCI-R Classified Employee Evaluation

+Classified employees shall be evaluated by the supervisor to whom they are assigned.
 Classified employees shall be evaluated on their personal qualities, their commitment to duty and work skills related to their job description.
 A copy of the completed evaluation will be given to the employee after it is signed by the employee and the evaluator and will be placed in the employee's personnel file.

-GCK Suspension GCK Classified employees may be suspended with pay by the director for cause.
+GCK Suspension GCK

+Classified employees may be suspended with pay by the director for cause.
 The board shall review each case of suspension and take action in accordance with the evidence.

-GCO Resignation GCO The board of directors delegates to the executive director the authority to accept resignations of classified staff members.
+GCO Resignation GCO

+The board of directors delegates to the executive director the authority to accept resignations of classified staff members.
 The executive director shall consider any classified employee's resignation which is submitted to the executive director in writing and may accept such resignations when the executive director determines doing so will be in the best interests of the interlocal.

-Approved: KASB Recommendation-4/19 Keystone Approved-4/17/19 GCRF Non-School Employment GCRF Classified employees shall not be excused during their regularly assigned time schedule to perform outside employment.
-Classified employees shall not engage in outside employment which interferes with their duties.
+Approved: KASB Recommendation-4/19 Keystone Approved-4/17/19 Classified employees shall not be excused during their regularly scheduled duty day to perform outside employment. unless, upon receipt of the employee's leave request, the supervisor determines:

-GCRG GCRG Leaves and Absences Paid Leave Full-time employees will be credited with 10 days of paid leave on the first day of the fiscal year.
-Unused leave will be accumulated to a maximum of 60 days.
-The annual credit of 10 days will be first applied to employee absences.
-The maximum number of days available in any fiscal year is 60 days.
-The paid leave may be used as sick leave, bereavement leave or personal leave.
-Sick leave is available for the personal illness of the employee or the illness of the employee's spouse, child, grandchild, parent or the parent or child of the employee's spouse.
-The executive director shall have the right to receive verification of any illness or disability.

-Bereavement leave is paid leave in the event of the death of a member of the family covered by sick leave.
-Bereavement leave is limited to three days per occurrence.
-Bereavement leave will be deducted from available paid leave.

-Personal leave is for the purpose of conducting personal activities that may not be completed outside the workday.
-Personal leave is limited to two days per fiscal year and will be deducted from paid leave allowed.
-Requests for personal leave must be given to the employee's supervisor at least one week in advance of the period of leave.

-If the employee leaves the employment of the service center for any reason, no payment will be made for unused sick leave.
+- The requesting employee has adequate leave time available; - The requesting employee's absence will not interfere with regular work operations; and - The leave is approved prior to the requested leave being taken.

+The supervisor may approve leave without pay for extraordinary circumstances.

+Except as otherwise specified above, classified employees shall not engage in outside employment which interferes with their job duties or responsibilities.

+KASB Recommendation - 2/98; 4/07; 12/22; 1/18/23

+GCRG GCRG Leaves

+Paid Leave

+Full-time employees will be credited with paid leave in accordance with handbook language approved by the board.

+Unpaid Leave

-Unpaid Leave The board may grant a period of unpaid leave as determined by the board.
-The period of leave and reason for unpaid leave shall be determined by the board.
+The board may grant a period of unpaid leave as determined by the board.
+The period of leave and reason for unpaid leave shall be determined by the board unless otherwise prescribed by law..
 The board shall not be required to pay any salary or benefits during periods of unpaid leave except as may be required by law.

+Jury Leave

-Jury Leave Any employee called to jury duty will be granted paid leave and such leave will not be deducted from the employee's credited paid leave.
+Any employee called to jury duty will be granted paid leave and such leave will not be deducted from the employee's credited paid leave.
 Any compensation, except expenses, shall revert to NEKESC.

-Approved: 10/17/07 ©KASB.
-This material may be reproduced for use in Northeast Kansas Educational District #608.
-It may not be reproduced, either in whole or in part, in any form whatsoever, to be given, sold or transmitted to any person or entity including but not limited to another school district, organization, company or corporation without written permission from KASB.
-GCRH Vacations GCRH Full-time classified employees may be granted a paid vacation each year.
+Approved: 10/17/07; 7/20/22

+GCRH Vacations GCRH

+Full-time classified employees may be granted a paid vacation each year.

-GCRI Paid Holidays GCRI Paid holiday leave may be granted to full-time classified employees.
+GCRI Paid Holidays GCRI

+Paid holiday leave may be granted to full-time classified employees.